Parapsychology: Early psychical research

-Areas of study included telepathy, hypnotism, Reichenbach's phenomena, apparitions, hauntings, and the physical aspects of Spiritualism such as table-tilting, materialization and apportation.
+Areas of study included telepathy, hypnotism, Reichenbach's phenomena, apparitions, hauntings, and the physical aspects of Spiritualism such as table-tilting, materialization, and apportation.
 In the 1880s, the Society investigated apparitional experiences and hallucinations in the sane.
-Among the first important works was the two-volume publication in 1886, Phantasms of the Living which was largely criticized by scholars.
+Among the first important works was the two-volume publication in 1886, Phantasms of the Living, which was largely criticized by scholars.
 In 1894, the Census of Hallucinations was published which sampled 17,000 people.
 Out of these, 1,684 persons admitted to having experienced a hallucination of an apparition.
 The SPR became the model for similar societies in other European countries and the United States during the late 19th century.

 Early clairvoyance experiments were reported in 1884 by Charles Richet.
-Playing cards were enclosed in envelopes and a subject put under hypnosis attempted to identify them.
-The subject was reported to have been successful in a series of 133 trials but the results dropped to chance level when performed before a group of scientists in Cambridge.
-J. M. Peirce and E. C. Pickering reported a similar experiment in which they tested 36 subjects over 23,384 trials which did not obtain above chance scores.
+Playing cards were enclosed in envelopes, and a subject was put under hypnosis to identify them.
+The subject was reported to have succeeded in a series of 133 trials, but the results dropped to the chance level when performed before a group of scientists in Cambridge.
+J. M. Peirce and E. C. Pickering reported a similar experiment in which they tested 36 subjects over 23,384 trials, which did not obtain above-chance scores.

-In 1881, Eleanor Sidgwick revealed the fraudulent methods that spirit photographers such as Édouard Isidore Buguet, Frederic Hudson and William H. Mumler had utilized.
-During the late nineteenth century many fraudulent mediums were exposed by SPR investigators.
+In 1881, Eleanor Sidgwick revealed the fraudulent methods that spirit photographers such as Édouard Isidore Buguet, Frederic Hudson, and William H. Mumler had utilized.
+During the late nineteenth century, many fraudulent mediums were exposed by SPR investigators.

 Largely due to the support of psychologist William James, the American Society for Psychical Research (ASPR) opened its doors in Boston in 1885, moving to New York City in 1905 under the leadership of James H. Hyslop.
 Notable cases investigated by Walter Franklin Prince of the ASPR in the early 20th century included Pierre L. O. A. Keeler, the Great Amherst Mystery and Patience Worth.